-The variety of instrumentation allows for capabilities ranging from highly focused analysis of candidate SNPs and mRNAs to whole genome, exome, epigenome and transcriptome sequencing.
-Services are also available for a variety of study designs extending from a few laboratory samples to large clinical projects involving hundreds or thousands of samples.
+The variety of instrumentation allows for capabilities ranging from single cell RNA-seq or epigenomic or multiomic analyses, spatial transcriptomic analysis of both frozen and FFPE tissue, whole genome, exome, epigenome and transcriptome sequencing as well as a focused analysis of the genotypes and DNA methylation using array technology.
+Services are available for a variety of study designs extending from a few laboratory samples to large clinical projects involving hundreds or thousands of samples.
 The full bioinformatics service is also available for data analysis.

 Jump to topic